SeldonIO/alibi/doc/source/overview/high_level.md

 instance of interest.
 In doing so you accumulate the changes in prediction that occur as a result of the changing feature value from the baseline to the instance.

+**Pros:**
+- Simple to understand and visualize, especially with image data.
+- Doesn't require access to the training data unless you use the training data to compute the baseline instance.

+**Cons:**
+- White box method.
+Requires the partial derivatives of the model outputs with respect to inputs.
+- Requires choosing the baseline which can have a large effect on the outcome.
+(See Note 5)

 :::{admonition} **Note 5: Choice of Baseline**
-The main difficulty with this method ends up being that as IG is very dependent on the baseline it's important to make sure you choose the correct baseline.
+The main difficulty with this method ends up being that as IG is very dependent on the baseline it's important to make sure you choose it well.
 The choice of baseline should capture a blank state in which the model makes essentially no prediction or assigns probability of classes equally.
 A common choice for image classification is an image set to black.
 This works well in many cases but sometimes fails to be a good choice.
 For instance for a model that classifies images taken at night using an image with every pixel set to black means the attribution method will undervalue the use of dark pixels in attributing the contribution of each feature to the classification.
 This is due to the contribution being calculated relative to the baseline which in this case is already dark.
 :::

 **KernelSHAP**